fengxuanrui/fengxuanrui.github.io/_teaching/2024-fall-Advanced Mathematics D.md

 location: "Beijing, China"
 ---

-Welcome to the course Advanced Mathematics D 2024 Fall by Professor Zuoli Xiao and I am glad to be your TA.
+Welcome to the course Advanced Mathematics D 2024 Fall by Professor Zuoli Xiao and I am glad to be your TA in this semester.
 This area is prepared for collection of relevant files.
-You can find the textbooks, lecture notes and solutions to homework of this course here.
+You can find the textbooks, lecture notes and solutions to homework and exams of this course here.

 Textbooks
 ======